 If you do not want to see anymore MacKeeper ads on your Mac, we suggest that you try and use the removal instructions underneath.
 They have been created in order to show you ways via which you can try and locate the program causing those ads and then delete it.
 If the ads continue to appear however, we would suggest trying out an advanced cleaner for Mac, which will scan thoroughly for programs that cause such redirects and other forms of ads on your Mac and eliminate them for good.

-Automatically remove MacKeeper from your Mac
+Step 3: Scan for and remove MacKeeper files from your Mac